quynquyn/lessons/_lessons/class2/lesson18.md

 ## More explanations

-1.**I fear it is too late for you to start preparing for the exam.**
+1. **I fear it is too late for you to start preparing for the exam.**
-2.**Reading the latest news makes me sad.
+2. **Reading the latest news makes me sad.
 There is so much tragedy in the world.**
-3.**My daughter bought me a birthday gift.
+3. **My daughter bought me a birthday gift.
 I was really surprised!**
-4.**I trust that everything will go according to plan.**
+4. **I trust that everything will go according to plan.**
-5.**I anticipate good results from my doctor.
+5. **I anticipate good results from my doctor.
 I've really been watching my diet.**
-6.**I am very joyful about the fact that my son is getting married.**
+6. **I am very joyful about the fact that my son is getting married.**
-7.**I'm ashamed that I didn't teach my daughter how to tie her shoelaces before she was 39.**
+7. **I'm ashamed that I didn't teach my daughter how to tie her shoelaces before she was five.**
-8.**I hate vanilla.
-It's such a boring flavour.
+8. **I hate vanilla.
+It's such a boring flavor.
 I prefer chocolate.**
-9.**If you like Christina, you should make the first move.
+9. **If you like Christina, you should make the first move.
 She's very shy.**
-10.**Don't be modest, have a piece of cake!
+10. **Don't be modest, have another piece of cake!
 I made it myself.**

 	{% endif %}